About the Vaccines

 AstraZeneca: Requires a second dose of AstraZeneca or an mRNA vaccine*

 Two mRNA and two viral vector COVID-19 vaccines have been approved by Health Canada and are used to prevent COVID-19.
 View Health Canada’s authorized vaccines for COVID-19.
 Before any vaccines are available in Ontario or Canada, they undergo large clinical trials to determine if they are safe and effective.
 Health Canada has maintained the same quality standards for review and approval of COVID-19 vaccines as were in place before the pandemic.

 COVID-19 vaccines are free for anyone living in Ontario.
-The vaccine is not mandatory for the public but is strongly recommended to keep yourself and the community safe.
+The vaccine is strongly recommended to keep yourself and the community safe.

 How Do the Vaccines Work?